Bricktech2000/Notes/notes/improved expression evaluation.md

 ### current rules

-might be incomplete or erroneous #think
+#xxx might be incomplete or erroneous

 **`qq -> 0`**